open-data/report-PD-QA/README.md

 The main function of the data validation is defined as main() in datastore_validation.py.
 The main() sets up the running environment using env.json.
 It retrieves the data from opendata.ca and validates them using their schema.

-The env.json specifies the parameters (e.g., api_key, the types of data, and the directories) used by the data validation. env.json.example is an example of such a file.
+The env.json specifies the parameters (e.g., api_key, the types of data, and the directories) used by the data validation.
+The file env.json.example is an example of such a file.

 The schema files define the column structures of different data types.
 A schema file contain the validation rules for each column.
 The data validation uses those rules to verify the correctness and meanfulness of data that are identified with those columns.